Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

    * `cancel()`: This is called when the command is cancelled/aborted before completion.

 ### User Interface
-UXP plugins can use platform-native HTML and CSS components such as buttons, input fields, etc. But a plugin can also use Spectrum UXP components based on Adobe Spectrum CSS.
+UXP plugins can use platform-native HTML and CSS components such as buttons, input fields, etc. But a plugin can also use Spectrum UXP components.

 ## Migrating Native CEP Functions
 There is a common set of APIs that plugins need access to, regardless of the host app.
 These include file I/O and network, among others.
 This section will discuss the native CEP APIs extensions are able to rely on, and guidelines for migrating those APIs to UXP.